Rechargeable22/fastapi-microservice-template/README.md

 You can customize the CI/CD pipeline by editing the .github/workflows/ci-cd.yml file.

-License
+## License
-This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Install python virtual environment
+1. Run `python -m venv myenv` to create a virtual environment.
+For a specific location use `python -m venv ~./venv`.
+2. Run it with `venv\Scripts\activate`